A while ago I did an “Ask Me Anything” on Reddit about Global Goose, long term travel and my unconventional digital nomad lifestyle.

 My University Story

-When I chose the visual arts program I wanted to learn a couple of things.
-First of all, I wanted to learn how to improve my technical art making skills – painting, blending colours, perspective, etc. – so that I could manifest the creative ideas in my head into a physical form.
-I also hoped that I would learn how to make a living as an artist and develop the skills of marketing myself, creating work that will sell, submitting it to galleries, etc.
+When I chose the visual arts program I hoped to learn a couple of things.
+First of all, I wanted to learn how to improve my technical art making skills – painting, blending colours, perspective, etc. – so I could manifest the creative ideas in my head into a physical form.
+I also hoped I would learn how to make a living as an artist and develop the skills of creating work that would sell, marketing it, submitting it to galleries, etc.

-I wanted to be able to create things that resonated with people and make a living sharing my unique perspective.
+I wanted to be able to create things that resonated with people – and make money too.

 In one of my sculpture classes, a student placed a Starbucks coffee cup on a plain white plinth in the middle of the room.
 That was it.
 That was their art piece.